top of page

 alliance with the business class deepened while the disparity between rich and poor grew.

-prestige in the Netherlands and throughout the Protestant world) with Frederick William.
+(which had accumulated prestige in the Netherlands and throughout the Protestant world)

 The Dutch Republic (1588 - 1795)